Login or register to join groups

 Sign-up to receive our newsletters covering news, events, training and engagement opportunities across all our programmes exploring tech markets, policy and innovation.

-Policy Manager, International Trade, techUK
+Policy Manager for International Policy and Trade, techUK

 Associate Director – International, techUK